Return to Blog

 Many dogs love to cool off in the water, whether in the lake, sprinkler, or kiddie pool.
 The water can quickly cool off your dog in a matter of seconds.
 Some dogs love swimming right away, while others need a slow adjustment period where they can test out the water and get used to it.
 No matter what, always make sure dogs are comfortable before going in the water, especially as it might make them hesitant to get back into the water in the future.

 Many dog parks have water features where dogs can play with other pups on a hot day.
 There are even dog-friendly beaches that are perfect for days spent together splashing around.
 Just remember to continue to offer your dog water to drink, as playing in the water isn’t the same thing as staying properly hydrated.

-It is extremely important to keep dogs cool throughout the summer.
+It is extremely important to keep dogs cool in the summer.
 If you feel that it’s a hot day, a dog probably feels the same way.
-By understanding the signs of overheating and dehydration, you can quickly give your dog what’s needed to stay safe and comfortable.
+By understanding the signs of your dog overheating and dehydration, you can quickly give your dog what’s needed to stay safe and comfortable.
 Whether you want to offer some extra water or buy a cute cooling jacket for your dog, there are many different ways that you can use to identify, protect and prevent overheating.
 Now you can beat the heat and enjoy every day and outdoor adventure safely with your favorite companion: your dog.